STEP-BY-STEP ON HOW TO APPLY FOR EXCHANGE STUDIES

 - Make sure you have chosen the correct LUSEM application in the list of application rounds.
-For Bachelor’s students, there are 3 different rounds to apply for between 15 Oct-15 Nov:
+There are a number of different rounds to apply for between 28 January-8 February:

 Fill in your personal data

-- State your personal identity number (personnummer) in 12 digits, with no dash according to the format YYMMDDXXXX
+- State your personal identity number (personnummer) in 12 digits, with no dash according to the format YYYYMMDDXXXX

 - You and your contact person’s phone numbers should be written in international format +467… If you are not able to submit your application, it’s usually because the phone numbers are in the wrong format.